plotdb/uploadr/README.md

  - `upload(req, ret)` - called when we expect a file storing slot is created.
  - `download(req, ret)` - called before file is served to user.

+where ret should be an object with following fields:

+ - `name`: filename
+ - `id`: file id, provided by provider.
+ - `url`: optional. availabel for native provider.

 both function should return promise. `adopt` can be used to

  - return rejected promise to prevent file to be uploaded / downloaded